joakimk/minimapper/README.md

 ### Compatibility

-This gem is tested against all major rubies in both 1.8 and 1.9, see [.travis.yml](https://github.com/joakimk/minimapper/blob/master/.travis.yml).
+This gem is tested against all major rubies in 1.8, 1.9 and 2.0, see [.travis.yml](https://github.com/joakimk/minimapper/blob/master/.travis.yml).
 For each ruby version, the SQL mappers are tested against SQLite3, PostgreSQL and MySQL.

 ### Only the most basic API